Spring Hill, Kansas: History

 In the 1920s the Spring Hill Rural High School District was established, and in 1926, the original city jail was constructed by A. H. Starbuck.
-By the 1950s most of the rural area surrounding Spring Hill also had electricity.
+By the 1950s, most of the rural area surrounding Spring Hill also had electricity.
 In the 1960s Spring Hill's elementary and high school merged due to a state law requiring public schooling for kindergarten through the 12th grade.
 Spring Hill's growth had nearly stopped by the 1980s until community leaders decided to focus on attracting industry to develop there.
 This strategy drew new residents, followed by increased retail and service businesses.

-On May 20, 1957 around 7:00 p.m., an F5 tornado, known as the Ruskin Heights tornado, struck Spring Hill and surrounding towns.
-Elston Steel Factory along with 21 homes and 18 barns were destroyed in the storm, with most damage occurring between Allen and King Street, north of Jackson Street.
-The cemetery also received a lot of damage to the trees and gravestones.
-The only fatalities in Spring Hill was the Davis Family, including Isam Davis, his wife Barbara, and their daughters Tamara and Pamela (ages five and six).
+On May 20, 1957, around 7:00 p.m., an F5 tornado, known as the Ruskin Heights tornado, struck Spring Hill and surrounding towns.
+Elston Steel Factory, along with 21 homes and 18 barns, were destroyed in the storm, with most damage occurring between Allen and King Street, north of Jackson Street.
+The cemetery also received severe damage to the trees and gravestones.
+The only fatalities in Spring Hill were of the Davis family, including Isam Davis, his wife Barbara, and their daughters Tamara and Pamela (ages five and six).
 A neighbor reported they were killed trying to leave their home and make it to their station wagon to escape the storm.
 Their home was completely destroyed by the tornado and their bodies were found close to 207th Street and US 169 Highway (present day Webster Street).
 Davis Street in Spring Hill is named after the family.

 Incorporated in 1857, Spring Hill celebrated its sesquicentennial in 2007, honoring its history.
 Today, many community events occur annually, and include The King of the Hill Barbeque, the Spring Hill Fall Festival, and Hometown Holidays.